PFL Eligibility Explained

 PFL Expert Tip:

-So, even if you work for an organization that has to provide Paid Family Leave (as part of your DBL coverage), your particular occupation or employee class may be excluded – such as high school students, farm laborers, executive officers at 501(c)3 religious/charitable/educational institutions, etc. See the full list of exclusions here.
+So, even if you work for an organization that has to provide Paid Family Leave (as part of your DBL coverage), your particular occupation or employee class may be excluded – such as high school students, executive officers at 501(c)3 religious/charitable/educational institutions, etc. See the full list of exclusions here.

 What if you don’t fall into any of these covered categories (you’re either an excluded class or don’t work for a “Covered Employer”)?